-The Manchester read response starts at the end of the read command.
-The response may start a 1⁄4-bit time before the CRC finishes transmitting (overlap with last CRC bit) or a 1⁄4-bit time after the CRC finishes transmitting.
+The Manchester Read Response starts at the end of the Read Command.
+The response may start a 1⁄2 bit time before the CRC is finished transmitting (overlap with last CRC bit) or 1⁄4 after the CRC finished transmitting.